firefly-iii/import-configurations/README.md

-# Firefly III CSV importer configuration files
+# Firefly III Data Importer configuration files
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-26-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This repository contains standardized import configurations for the [Firefly III CSV importer](https://github.com/firefly-iii/csv-importer).
+This repository contains standardized import configurations for the [Firefly III Data Importer](https://github.com/firefly-iii/data-importer).

 Various banks and financial institutions have already been added by contributing users.
 Thank you!